Rai Italia: History

 The channel applied to the CRTC in 2003 in order to broadcast in Canada.
 At the time, the channel had a shadow audience of 10,000 viewers who watched its signal illegally using satellite decoders.
 The regulator finally approved it on 13 May 2005, after a long period of requests from the country's Italian community, under the condition that it would be provided alongside basic cable channel Telelatino.

 The channel changed its name to Raitalia on March 30, 2008, adopting a new logo based on the spherical designs of Italian artist Arnaldo Pomodoro, using the spheres of the UN headquarters and the Ministry of Foreign Affairs (Italy) as references.
 In 2009, it was restyled to the current Rai Italia, adopting a logo matching the Rai channels.

 From 18 May 2010, following a reduction plan approved unanimously by the Council of Administrators, Rai Italia ceased all of its original productions.
 From 7 October 2012, however, the channel resumed producing original content for the channel, with a new program, Cristiantà, broadcast on Sunday mornings.

 In November 2022, Rai announced an increase in its international television offerings over linear and its Rai Play platform.
 Additionally, some English-language content (mostly subtitles) was added to the daily schedule, including a news bulletin from Rai News 24.
 There were plans to launch a standalone English service, but these were scrapped.
 Simultaneously, the channel's distribution to Europe began, with over three million Italian immigrants registered in Europe according to 2022 AIRE data.
 Agreements with OTT providers in Spain and the United Kingdom were signed in December 2023.

+In July 2025, former TG1 vice-director Mariarita Grieco was appointed head of Offerta Estero RAI, subsequently some of Rai Italia's original programs were renewed, including its flagship Rai Italia.